 About Portland Terminal

-Zenith Energy has invested $130 million in terminal improvements, including upgraded storage tanks, marine equipment that dramatically reduces emissions, fire suppression systems and enhanced training for employees, contractors and local first responders.
+Zenith Energy has already invested $130 million in its Portland Terminal, upgrading tanks, emission-cutting equipment, and fire systems, while also providing enhanced training for staff, contractors and first responders.

 Zenith Energy expects to spend another $25 million to support the location’s transition to renewable fuels.